[wpml_language_selector_widget]

 • NCCN guideline-recommended in the neoadjuvant setting

-• C-POST Study: Demonstrated improved disease-free survival (87.1% vs 64.1%) and reduced recurrences (9 events vs 40 for locoregional and 10 vs 26 for distant) in high-risk cSCC compared with placebo in the adjuvant setting.8
+• C-POST Study: Demonstrated improved disease-free survival (87.1% vs 64.1%) and reduced recurrences (9 events vs 40 for locoregional and 10 vs 26 for distant) in high-risk cSCC compared with placebo in the adjuvant setting11

 Pembrolizumab

-• Keynote 629 Study: Showed an overall response rate of 40.9%, a complete response of 25%, and partial response of 40% at a median follow-up of more than 5 years10
+• Keynote 629 Study: Showed an ORR of 40.9%, a complete response of 25%, and partial response of 40% at a median follow-up of more than 5 years13

 Given the published trial data supporting the efficacy and safety of these agents, the current guidelines recommend their use if curative surgery and curative RT are not feasible.2 See the immunotherapy in cSCC section of the portal for additional details about approved and emerging treatments as well as advancements in neoadjuvant and intralesional approaches.